nkichukov/vlc-htsp-plugin/README.md

-This is a fork of ThomasLeister's VLC3.0 version that works with current nightlies [As of 15/10/2016]
+This is a fork of TRPB/vlc-htsp-plugin, which is a fork of ThomasLeister's VLC3.0 version.
+It works fine with the latest stable VLC version 3.0.16 on GNU/Gentoo Linux.

 ## Install